-- On the 28th of March 2020, 109 new cases of laboratory-confirmed COVID-19 were announced by the Ministry of Public Health of Thailand, bringing the total number of cases to 1,245. - Most newly reported cases are related to previously reported clusters; others have returned from abroad or had occupational exposure to large numbers of people (spa, hotel, restaurant, shops).
-Two new cases are health personnel.
-The total number of COVID-19 cases in healthcare workers is now eleven, but several of these individuals may have been exposed in community settings.
+- On the 29th of March 2020, 143 new cases of laboratory-confirmed COVID-19 were announced by the Ministry of Public Health of Thailand, bringing the total number of cases to 1,388. - Most newly reported cases are related to previously reported clusters; others have returned from abroad or had occupational exposure to large numbers of people (spa, hotel, restaurant, shops).
+Eight new cases are health care personnel, bringing the total to 19.
+A few of these individuals may have been exposed in community settings.